Evaluating Counterfactual Policies Using Instruments: Setup

 Note that \Cref{assumption:single_index} implies both \Cref{assumption:policy_monotonicity} and \Cref{assumption:instrument_monotonicity}, and thus will be questionable whenever \Cref{assumption:instrument_monotonicity} is questionable.
 Another way to see the difference between \Cref{assumption:policy_monotonicity,assumption:instrument_monotonicity,,assumption:single_index} is that if we had data under both the status quo and the counterfactual, we could consider two possible instruments, $Z$ and $A$, where the latter is an indicator for whether the counterfactual policy is implemented. \Cref{assumption:policy_monotonicity} corresponds to the IV monotonicity assumption where the binary policy variable $A$ is the instrument. \Cref{assumption:instrument_monotonicity} corresponds to IV monotonicity for the multivalued instrument $Z$, while \Cref{assumption:single_index} corresponds to IV monotonicity for the two-dimensional instrument $\tilde{Z} = (Z, A)$.
-However, as argued in \textcite{HeUrVy06} and \textcite{mtw21}, with multiple instruments, IV monotonicity imposes strong homogeneity conditions on treatment choice, making it hard to justify \Cref{assumption:single_index} in many contexts.
+However, as argued in \textcite{HeUrVy06} and \textcite{mtw21}, with multiple instruments, IV monotonicity is often implausibly strong, as it imposes strong restrictions on treatment choice.
 Nevertheless, it is useful conceptually to consider what we can learn under \Cref{assumption:single_index}, since as we will see below, for some policy exercises \Cref{assumption:single_index} will be useful while \Cref{assumption:instrument_monotonicity} will not.
 This suggests that relaxations of \Cref{assumption:single_index} may be useful in practice, a topic we turn to in \Cref{sec:other_restrictions_help} below.